 Due to the huge heat generated by this chip, Dell currently only uses the processor on a 15.6-inch thin and light notebook to ensure its heat dissipation, and it is equipped with an extremely luxurious cooling module.

 Today, we bring you the disassembly of the Dell XPS15 9575 micro-border 2-in-1 laptop.
-As a high-end product with a price of $2000, what is its internal design?
+As a high-end product priced at $2000, what is its internal design?
 Let’s take a look.

 In this guide, I will remove the bottom case of Dell XPS15 9575 to access its internal component.
 I will remove the battery, M.2 SSD, CMOS battery, heat sink, cooling fan, speaker, and keyboard.